Can I charge an EV using a Dryer Outlet?

 Household clothes dryers are power-hungry appliances that operate on 240 volts in North America, despite regular electrical appliances operating on 120 volts.
 So can you charge an EV at Level 2 speeds using the same dryer outlet?
 Yes, actually you can, but there are some caveats to be aware of.
 Let’s see how it is done.

-This article is general information on this common EV charging question.
+This article provides general information on this common EV charging question.
 Your specific plug type and wiring may be different.
-If unsure, consult with a licensed electrician.
+If unsure, please consult a licensed electrician.

 NEMA 14-30 vs. NEMA 14-50

 In most contemporary homes, the dryer in your laundry room is connected using a NEMA 14-30 electrical plug.
 This distinct design features four pins; a flat one, two circular ones, and an L-shaped pin.
 The NEMA 14-30 design plug is wired to a 30 amp circuit to be compliant with the Electrical Code.
-The NEMA 14-30 plug is also visually very similar to NEMA 14-50 connectors that are included with most plug-in style EV chargers.
+The NEMA 14-30 plug is also visually very similar to the NEMA 14-50 outlet that is used by most plug-in style EV chargers.
 However, these are not interchangeable, and a NEMA 14-50 EV charger will not plug into a NEMA 14-30 dryer outlet because the bottom pin is a different shape.
 This is by design because the NEMA 14-50 style plug is rated to 50 amps, and must use appropriate gauge wiring.

 NEMA 14-30 vs. NEMA 14-50